okaycasual/bestiary/_creatures/apophisis.md

 not undead must make a DC 13 Constitution saving throw, taking 10 (3d6) necrotic damage on a failed save and half as much damage on a successful one.

+### Regional Effects

+The region surrounding Apophisis’ barge is warped by her unnatural presence, creating any of the following
+effects:
+* There’s a noticeable increase in the populations of bats, rats, and wolves in the region.
+* Plants wilt within 500 feet of the boat.
+This effect lasts for the next 24 hours.
+* Shadows cast within 500 feet of the lair seem abnormally gaunt and sometimes move and flit about as though alive.
+* A creeping fog clings to the ground and water within 500 feet of Apophisis’s lair.
+The fog occasionally takes eerie forms, such as grasping claws and writhing serpents.
+* Anyone traversing the water within 500 feet of her lair feels things pull and snag on their watercraft, garments, and feet while they are in or near the water.
+While this does not impede their movement, it is disconcerting

+If Apophisis is destroyed, these effects end after 2d6 days.